archlinux/archlinux-keyring/.gitlab/issue_templates/New Main Key.md

 ## Details

-- Username: <!-- Add the @-prefixed username -->
+- Username: <!-- MODIFY: Add the @-prefixed username -->
-- PGP key ID: <!-- Add the "long format" key ID of the new PGP public key here -->
+- PGP key ID: <!-- MODIFY: Add the "long format" key ID of the new PGP public key here -->
-- Revocation Certificate Holder: <!-- Add the @-prefixed username of the revocation certificate holder -->
+- Revocation Certificate Holder: <!-- MODIFY: Add the @-prefixed username of the revocation certificate holder -->

 <!--
 NOTE: Attach the above information as a clearsigned document to this ticket